 - A Chinese visa (签证) in the categories of D, J1, Q1, S1, X1, or Z.

-- Please note that U.S. citizens whose principal residence is not in China and/or who are abroad for a short-term visit as a tourist or for business must file the Form I-130 petition with the Chicago Lockbox.
+- Please note that U.S. citizens whose principal residence is not in China and/or who are abroad for a short-term visit as a tourist or for business must file the Form I-130 petition with the Dallas Lockbox.
 For example, temporary travelers under L, M, or F Chinese visas will generally not qualify for direct filing with the Guangzhou Field Office.

 In addition to submitting the above documents, please answer every question on the Form I-130.
 The petitioner (not the beneficiary) must sign and date Part E of the Form I-130.
 Following these steps will enable us to complete the processing of your case in the most expeditious manner.